 If you get a medical bill for a service during your Project Access enrollment period, please email a copy of your bill to projectaccess@mywcms.org .

-In your application, we will ask you questions about needs in other social and economic areas in addition to health care.
-Project Access® works with numerous other organizations in WNC to help connect our patients to services related to food, housing, help with utilities or home repair, transportation to and from medical appointments, childcare during medical appointments, employment, health insurance eligibility, and interpersonal safety.
-Our staff are trained to help you navigate the system and connect you as needed to important services that contribute to your overall health.
+Project Access works with numerous other organizations in WNC to help connect our patients to services related to food, housing, help with utilities or home repair, transportation to and from medical appointments, childcare during medical appointments, employment, health insurance eligibility, and interpersonal safety.

-Yes!
-An interpreter can be provided to you, free of charge both to you and the clinic, if you are an enrolled Project Access® patient.
 Please have your doctor’s office call our Interpreter Network (WIN) at 828-274-0950 to arrange an interpreter.
 The interpreter can help you set up the appointment over the phone and attend the appointment in person with you.
 Video interpreters are also available.

 If you do not have a primary care provider (MD, DO, PA or NP), you can contact one of these community clinics: